 About World Golf Village

 Located in Historic St. Augustine, Florida, World Golf Village features two 18-hole facilities, the King & Bear and Slammer & Squire.
-World Golf Village, the host site of the Liberty Mutual Legends of Golf, a Senior PGA TOUR event and hosted an array of other golf events such as the LPGA Senior Tour's Handa Cup from 2006 to 2009 and most recently the ANNIKA Invitational USA.
+King & Bear recently held the PGA Tour Korn Ferry King & Bear Classic in 2020.
+World Golf Village, has also been the host site of the Liberty Mutual Legends of Golf, a Senior PGA TOUR event and hosted an array of other golf events such as the LPGA Senior Tour's Handa Cup from 2006 to 2009 and the ANNIKA Invitational USA 2019 and 2020.

 The Slammer & Squire course officially opened to the public in May 1998.
 The three men shared a desire to build a golf course that would preserve the area's natural beauty and reward good shot making….and that's just what they did.
 This well-groomed course showcases the pristine, unspoiled wooded areas, wetlands and natural beauty of the region.
 It is relatively wide open with several contoured greens and impressive views of the World Golf Hall of Fame.